-No matter how it's called, this is what we do better
+No matter what it's called by, it is what we do best.

 Reglazing, refinishing, resurfacing

 Reglazing, refinishing, and resurfacing are terms that are now used to mean the same thing.
-By applying substances to the surface of an already installed fixture, a new surface can be obtained that is an improvement over the original one that may be dull, discolored, or worn out from age and use.
+By applying substances to the surface of an already installed fixture, a new surface can be obtained that is an improvement over the original one, which may be dull, discolored, or worn out from age and use.

-Another aspect you want to consider is that we also fix things like chips, cracks, rust, and many other imperfections or even damage before applying the reglazing.
+Another aspect you want to consider is we can fix chips, cracks, rust, or even damage, alongside many other imperfections before applying the reglaze.
 All the work is done on-site, of course.

-By reglazing, you can avoid replacement of the fixture and its useful life can be extended considerably AND it’s easy to clean.
+By reglazing, you can avoid replacement of the fixture, its functional life can be extended considerably, AND it’s easy to clean.

 Fiberglass Reglazing